(hey, i just noticed another goatee reference related to the same author here:"Glue-on goatee")

 (28)

-Any readers here will likely agree that it's not about title and status... but one still have to ask
+Any readers here will likely agree that it's not about title and status... but one still has to ask

 about all these folk introduced a "Dr." on TBN.....with honorary doctorates from Oral Roberts University, or less.